GeorgeXCV/CS-Notes/README.md

             print first_number + second_number
 ```

-Here our runtime is O(n + n²), which we just call O(n²).
-Even if it was O(n²/2+100n), it would still be O(n²).
-Again, we can get away with this because the less significant terms quickly become, well, less significant as nnn gets big.

 Often this "worst case" stipulation is implied.
 But sometimes you can impress your interviewer by saying it explicitly.